maitreyeepalghosh/aws/README.md

 # aws
-This repository for learning related to awscloud.
+This repository for learning related to aws cloud.